Yemen Aftermath: Trump's First Military Raid Continues To Raise Questions

 So far, Trump has not outlined a plan to try to put Yemen on a sustainable footing over the long term.
 Administration officials are, however, focused on the security dangers they see there, including the threat to the West from AQAP and the local danger posed by Iran's use of the local Houthis.

-A suicide boat attack this week damaged a Saudi warship in the Red Sea, and last year, Houthis using Iranian-supplied weapons launched missile attacks on Emirati and U.S. warships.
-On Wednesday, National Security Advisor Mike Flynn cited these and other "malign actions" by Iran when he announced the United States was putting Tehran "on notice."
+A suicide boat attack this week damaged a Saudi warship in the Red Sea, and last year, Houthis using Iranian-supplied weapons launched missile attacks on United Arab Emirates and U.S. warships.
+On Wednesday, National Security Adviser Michael Flynn cited these and other "malign actions" by Iran when he announced the United States was putting Tehran "on notice."

-The next time the Iranians launch a ballistic missile, attack ships or engage in similar actions, a senior administration official warned, the United States would take unspecified "appropriate action."
+The next time the Iranians launch a ballistic missile, attack ships or engage in similar actions, a senior administration official warned, the United States will take unspecified "appropriate action."
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.